ajroach42/ajroach42.github.io/_posts/2018-04-24-observations-on-modern-computing-the-last-10-years-were-a-misstep.md

 There were others working around the same time on similar ideas, or at least from a similar philosophy.
 Working to make computers, if not intuitive, at least comprehensible.
 I think this is a noble goal.

 The computer is often thought of as a tool, but it is more like a tool shed, in which we store a collection of tools, a source of power, and a workspace.
-The tools of the 60s and 70s were primative, partially because of the limited space and limited power our toolbox could provide for them, but also because our ideas and understanding of how these tools should work were limited by the audience who was using the tools.
+The tools of the 60s and 70s were primitive, partially because of the limited space and limited power our toolbox could provide for them, but also because our ideas and understanding of how these tools should work were limited by the audience who was using the tools.

 That is to say, in the 60s and 70s, computers were weak and slow and computer users were also computer programmers.
 A small, tight knit circle of developers and computer scientists were responsible for the bulk of the progress made in that time, and the idea of designing tools for non-technical users was never considered.